pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 The pega-web tier external IP address and port number are displayed.
-Port 80 is used for http traffic, which means you can’t use https encryption when access the web-tier in a browser with

-Instead, Pega recommends using the domain name of the web tier.
+Port 80 is used for http traffic, which means you can’t use https encryption when access the web-tier in a browser; instead, Pega recommends using the domain name of the web tier.

 ### Logging in using the domain name of the web tier